mbajaman/Asgn2-COMP8551/README.md

 Code for parts 3 and 4 can be found beyone line 100 of main.cpp.
 3. In the first function call, the assembly casts the contents of x as a dword ptr into register EAX, but with the pass by reference, it can use lea to simply pass the existing address of the variable into EAX.

+4. There is no difference in this case.
+However, making a function inline can cause it to take up additional registers since the function body gets inserted at the point of function call, thereby, requiring additional registers for those variables.
+This can only be noticed, if there are lots of variables being added by the function call, resulting in additional overhead.